Addressing Vermont’s Health Care Labor Force Challenge

 Barewicz warned that it’s important that we be cautious about the “public narrative”—the modern myth that there are no jobs out there in Vermont, and that they don’t pay well.

-“If we want to make young people leave that’s a sure-fire way to do it,” he noted.
+“If we want to make young people leave, that’s a sure-fire way to do it,” he noted.

-Do to Vermont’s low birthrate for the last 30 to 40 years, there are fewer young people out there to take the jobs, he said.
+Due to Vermont’s low birthrate for the last 30 to 40 years, there are fewer young people out there to take the jobs, he said.

 “How do we get young people to reframe the conversation?” he asked, positing that they have no way of knowing good jobs exist.